rokath/trice/test/ReadMe.md

 - Open an escape sequence capable terminal in trice root `C:\repos\trice\`opr where you put it.
   - Any directory will do as well but the `til.json` file needs to be found.
-  - git-bash will do or also windows-terminal
+  - git-bash will do or also windows-terminal from Mirosoft store.
     - Under Windows the DOS or powershell could have display issues with the escaped ASCII codes.
 Search the internet for answers.

 ## RTT info

+- The example projects support both, RTT and UART just for demonstration.
 - RTT = Real Time Transfer is a technique developed by SEGGER for background memory access during processor runtime.
 This is possible for ARM cores over the JTAG or SWD interface if a debug probe is connected.
 - Some of the STM developmemt boards contain a debug probe you can use for the board itself or for an othe board.
 - These are so called on-board STLINK debug probes.
 To use RTT use the `-p STLINK` switch.